nooop3/centos/README.md

-We like opensource
+We all like opensource.

-I wrote this just for GitHub
+I wrote this just for GitHub.